snowman-repos/book/project_managers/README.md

 - seating arrangements
 - tools
 - servers

+teams should consider using open source, cloud based, and commodity solutions across the technology stack, as these solutions have seen widespread adoption and support by the most successful private-sector consumer and enterprise software technology companies.

+Choose software frameworks that are commonly used by private-sector companies creating similar services

+To the extent practical, ensure that software can be deployed on a variety of commodity hardware types

+Deploy in a flexible hosting environmentOur services should be deployed on flexible infrastructure, where resources can be provisioned in real time to meet spikes in user demand.
+Our digital services are crippled when we host them in data centers which market themselves as “cloud hosting” but require us to manage and maintain hardware directly.
+This outdated practice wastes time, weakens our disaster recovery plans, and results in significantly higher costs.
+Resources are provisioned on demand
+Resources scale based on real-time user demand Resources are provisioned through an API
+Resources are available in multiple regions
+We pay only for the resources we use
+Static assets are served through a content delivery network Application is hosted on commodity hardware disaster recovery.

 - github
 - testing / continuous integration

+Automate testing and deploymentsToday, developers write automated scripts that can verify thousands of scenarios in minutes and then deploy updated code into production environments multiple times per day.
+They use automated performance tests which simulate surges in traffic to identify performance bottlenecks.
+While manual tests and quality assurance is still necessary, automated tests provide consistent and reliable protection against unintentional regressions, and make it possible for developers to confidently release frequent updates to the service.checklist
+Create automated tests that verify all user-facing functionality Create unit and integration tests to verify modules and components Run tests automatically as part of the build process Perform deployments automatically with deployment scripts, continuous delivery services, or similar techniques Conduct load and performance tests at regular intervals, including before public launch

 - bug tracking system
 - user data (analytics, user testing tools)